kaliaanup/Commitment_Extractor_Rule_Based/README.md

 # Commitment Extractor
---The original code was in Java but Hui (a PhD student at NCSU) converted this to Python.
+--A rule based approach by Hui Guo (a PhD student at NCSU) converted this to Python.

 A Python class that extracts commitments from text using a list of rules.